bbenedict/bbenedict/2023-100days-coding.md

 bias such as age or economic bias.
 I spent a fair amount of time examining models and different types of bias.
 Learned a lot!!
 Just didn't advance this project much during that time.

+## day 30

+Added task and steps prompt template.
+This is also called Instructions + Questions and other things.
+Need to add better test for the different prompt templates.